 Wong Yu Liang and Victor Khoo, managers of Lumiere Capital:

-John Burbank, chief investment officer of Passport Capital:
+John Burbank, former chief investment officer of Passport Capital:

 Looking at China or looking at Silicon Valley, it’s [about] understanding what is the leading edge of change as well as what is being hurt by change — either part.
 Anything moving quickly will have those two things happening.
 It’s generally most useful if you can figure out what is changing that’s different than people understand.
-Anything that’s changing differently than it happened before – it’s an important point – is inherently not understood very well, because most things regress to a mean.
+Anything that’s changing differently than it happened before — it’s an important point — is inherently not understood very well, because most things regress to a mean.
 Most thinking regresses to a mean.
 It expects things to go back to a level [they were] before.
-The things that change market prices, more broadly — it’s the signal that diverges from reversion to the mean, at least for long periods of time.
+The things that change market prices, more broadly — it’s the signal that diverges from reversion to the mean.
 That is where you should put your attention.
 The problem with “value” is that, relative to growth, it often can keep you stuck in a lack of change, unless it’s value for positive change reasons, but that’s rarer than just “value”.
-Markets are probably smarter about rating growth relative to value, but there’s so many affecting things going on — globalization, technology change, Fed policy, although that’s really not most important from a secular, long-term reason — that need to go into a probabilistic weighting [in] your investment analysis.
-Most Americas are trained [in] bottom-up stock picking — that’s the direction they go in markets.
-The issue is, you need to learn a different way of approaching it, and it’s accretive.
-You have to learn a lot more things, and it gets accretive with time.
-It can probably be discouraging at first.
-I think about how is the world changing or industry changing, and then I look to understand companies.
-Companies that are changing in ways I did not expect make me then go up to try and understand what are the broader things going on, so I can see a pattern emerge.
-Then try to take advantage to that.

 John Heldman, president of Triad Investment Management:

 We annually review thousands of companies by reading corporate annual reports, SEC filings, and reviewing Value Line reports.
-In addition, we subscribe to an extensive number of newspapers, magazines, periodicals, etc. We read extensively including general publications to understand broad economic trends and specific periodicals to deepen our understanding of certain industries.
-We are always looking for businesses that meet our criteria with the understanding that one day we will likely get an opportunity to invest in the business.
-So we have accumulated a body of knowledge about a wide range of businesses.
+In addition, we subscribe to an extensive number of newspapers, magazines, and periodicals.
+We read extensively, including general publications, to understand broad economic trends and specific periodicals to deepen our understanding of certain industries.
+We are always looking for businesses that meet our criteria, with the understanding that one day we will likely get an opportunity to invest in the business.
+We have accumulated a body of knowledge about a wide range of businesses.
 If we can understand the business, it demonstrates growth and durability, has above-average profitability and shareholder-oriented management, it becomes part of our roughly 250 company universe.
 Once a business makes the qualitative cut, then we focus on valuation.

 Robert Vinall, founder and managing director of RV Capital:

-Richard Cook and Dowe Bynum, principals of Cook & Bynum Capital Management:
+Richard Cook and Dowe Bynum, founders of Cook & Bynum:

 Idea generation is a fairly eclectic process for us.
-We read a variety of domestic and international publications, travel internationally to expose ourselves to new markets and ideas (for example, we have developed some competency in Latin America), and ask executives and managers we meet with who is the best competitor in their industry or what is the overall best business in their geographic region.
-Because we run a concentrated portfolio and have low turnover, we are only looking for a handful of great ideas each year (which is a good thing because only a few ideas typically survive our iterative process of trying to think of all the ways that a company may “die”).
+We read a variety of domestic and international publicationstravel internationally to expose ourselves to new markets and ideas (for example, we have developed some competency in Latin America), and ask executives and managers we meet, who is the best competitor in their industry or what is the best business in their geographic region.
+Because we run a concentrated portfolio and have low turnover, we are only looking for a handful of great ideas each year — which is a good thing because only a few ideas typically survive our iterative process of trying to think of all the ways that a company may “die”.